ReportedUser/Robot_Control_with_depth_camera/README.md

 /home/youruser/catkin_ws/src:/opt/ros/noetic/share
 ```

-You also need to install the [UR simulator](https://www.universal-robots.com/download/?filters[]=98759&query=).
+You also need to install the [UR simulator](https://www.-robots.com/download/?filters[]=98759&query=).
 Ensure it is on the same network as your ROS machine.
-Follow the set-up tutorial on [UR Usage Example](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/usage_example.md) to install it and run the test_move script as outlined in the control the robot section.
+Follow the set-up tutorial on [UR Usage Example](https://github.com/Robots/_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/usage_example.md) to install it and run the test_move script as outlined at control the robot section.

 There you will also see an example of [MoveIt](https://moveit.ros.org/), some parts of which will be used in the set-up, but don't worry right now!